QuChunhe/study/Database.md

 Intention locks do not block anything except full table requests (for example, LOCK TABLES ...
 WRITE).
 The main purpose of intention locks is to show that someone is locking a row, or going to lock a row in the table.

+A record lock is a lock on an index record.

+A gap lock is a lock on a gap between index records, or a lock on the gap before the first or after the last index record.

+Gap locks in InnoDB are “purely inhibitive”, which means that their only purpose is to prevent other transactions from inserting to the gap.
+Gap locks can co-exist.
+A gap lock taken by one transaction does not prevent another transaction from taking a gap lock on the same gap.

+A next-key lock is a combination of a record lock on the index record and a gap lock on the gap before the index record.

 ## NoSQL